Socialist Challenge (Canada): 1994 split and aftermath

 Socialist Challenge underwent a severe split in 1994 when Barry Weisleder, the editor of the newspaper, was expelled.
 Weisleder and his supporters formed Socialist Action.

 Socialist Challenge joined the New Socialist Group soon after the NSG's founding in 1996.
 Socialist Challenge became a tendency within the NSG and the newspaper Socialist Challenge ceased publication in favour of the NSG's New Socialist.
 In 1999, Socialist Challenge formally dissolved as an independent group and became the Fourth International Caucus of the NSG.
 The caucus remained the official English Canadian section of the USFI.
-The New Socialist Group dissolved in 2017 though local groups remain active.
+The New Socialist Group dissolved in 2017.

-Gauche Socialiste still exists as an autonomous section of the Fourth International, and has "fraternal relations" with the NSG.
+Gauche Socialiste still exists as an autonomous section of the Fourth International, and maintained "fraternal relations" with the NSG.